 As with anything in life, there are definitely risks involved.
 You must weigh out the risks for yourself based on your personal comfort level.
 That said, we felt safe during our Devi’s Pool trip and felt to be in good hands with our competent guides.
 At the time of writing this article, there has never been any major incidents, drownings, croc attacks, or anything like that.
 That at least gave us some comfort in taking the plunge.
 You’ll need to decide for yourself.

-So Has Anyone Ever Died Going Over Devil’s Pool Victoria Falls?
+Devils Pool Victoria Falls Deaths – Has Anyone Died Going Over the Falls?

-According to the tour guides that operate this experience, no one has ever died on this Livingstone Island tour that goes to Devil’s Pool Victoria Falls.
-We’ve done some lengthy Internet research and couldn’t find any incidents to prove the guides’ claim to be incorrect.
+According to the tour guides that operate this experience, there have never been any Devil’s Pool Victoria Falls deaths during the Livingstone Island tour.
+We’ve done some lengthy Internet research and couldn’t find any incidents to prove the guides’ claim to be incorrect regarding a 0% death rate.

 Also, be sure that you don’t confuse this Devil’s Pool in Africa with a different Devil’s Pool in Australia, in which there have, in fact, been numerous deaths.

-So, no, there haven’t been any documented deaths going over Devil’s Pool Victoria Falls in Zambia.
+So, no, there haven’t been any documented Devil’s Pool Victoria Falls deaths here in Zambia, Africa.
 Is there potential?
 Of course there is.
 You’re swimming on the top of an enormous waterfall.
 If you were to somehow be completely careless and go over the edge, you would almost certainly die.
 So we would be remiss to completely dismiss the possibility of that happening.
 But you would have to really do something stupid or try hard to go over the edge.
 It would be very difficult and improbable to naturally be carried over the edge by the water.
 The lip holds you in.

 Still, I wouldn’t be totally shocked if there were to be an accident one day.
 So just be cautious, careful, and alert when swimming there and help maintain the Devil’s Pool safety record of no deaths so far.